Tin-Joy59/Planetside-Rainmeter/README.md

 ![](/misc/feature_pop.png)

 ### Customizable refresh rate
 Default refresh rate is 60 seconds.
 Please, keep in mind that there are 2 requests to the APIs on every update cycle.
 Setting a higher refresh rate **DOES NOT** help with the performance of the widget.
 My advice is to keep it between 1 and 5 minutes.
+You can see the last refresh time at the bottom.

 ## Requirements